raptor-ethz/raptor/README.md

 ```

 ## Install
-For using executables, from inside the workspace's parent directory 'raptor'
+For using executables, run the installation script from inside the workspace's parent directory
 ```bash
 . install/local_setup.bash
 ```

-## Run
+## Launch
-To launch a ros-node
+To launch a ros-node, run
 ```bash
 ros2 run <package_name> <my_node>
 ```